Physician-Owned Carriers Invest to Benefit Those Who Are Insured, not Shareholders

 As experts in caring for patients, physicians generally focus on risk management in terms of patient safety.
 Yet there’s a hidden risk—to themselves and their practices—that physicians should consider: their medical malpractice insurer’s investments.
 Physicians should understand the risks of their medical malpractice carrier’s investments and make sure they are covered by an insurer who has their interests at heart and, therefore, takes a prudent and relatively conservative approach to investing.

-Through responsible asset management, an insurer meets its core obligation: to pay the claims of its insured physicians.
+Through responsible asset management, an insurer should be able to generate results from its investments to meet its core obligation: to pay the claims of its insured physicians.
 A responsible carrier may also have the opportunity to use its surplus—funds in excess of those needed to pay claims—to benefit the physicians who pay premiums.
 The scale of a company’s loyalty program for its insured physicians, for example, may be linked to the financial performance of its surplus investments.

-Over the past 20 years, The Doctors Company, the nation’s largest physician-owned medical malpractice insurer, has seen its general account assets grow from $750 million to nearly $6.5 billion.
-Our surplus now stands at approximately $2.5 billion.
+Over the past 25 years, The Doctors Company, the nation’s largest physician-owned medical malpractice insurer, has seen its general account assets grow from $700 million to nearly $7 billion with surplus increasing from $350 million to $2.85 billion.

-In addition to the positive flows from acquisitions, this rise in assets reflects the steady and methodical growth of a relatively conservative investment strategy, which focuses on downside risk protection and favors on income-generating strategies.
+In addition to positive flows from acquisitions, this rise in assets reflects steady and measured growth from a relatively conservative and disciplined investment strategy that generates passive income consistent with market conditions, focuses on downside risk protection, and participates in the upside moves of the market.

 How Medical Malpractice Insurance Is Different

 As an insurance company, we invest conservatively compared to pensions, endowments, foundations, or other pools of assets that have time horizons in perpetuity.
-However, within the realm of insurance companies, a medical malpractice carrier has longer tail liabilities, which allows investments to carry longer duration, generate investment income well above what is offered by government-issued paper, and, if properly structured, absorb excessive short-term market fluctuations.
+However, within the realm of insurance, a medical malpractice carrier has longer tail liabilities, which allows investments to carry longer duration, generate investment income well above what is offered by government-issued paper, and, if properly structured, absorb excessive short-term market fluctuations without causing undue stress to overall operations.

 For The Doctors Company, our strong capital position means that, relative to our liabilities, we have some surplus to invest more aggressively than simply holding highest quality investment-grade bond issues.
 That said, it’s important to specify what is meant by “aggressive” in the realm of an insurer’s investments.
 In addition to prioritizing downside risk protection, we always consider how much of our surplus is exposed to the daily fluctuations of the markets.
 In simpler terms, how much of our surplus is invested in equity.
 We work well within our capacity, in terms of what we could, in a worst-case scenario, lose in valuation, and continue to meet our obligations.

-To give a simple-math hypothetical example: An insurer practicing prudent downside risk protection with 50 percent of surplus in equity should lose only 20 percent (of its surplus value) if the market dropped 40 percent (because only 50 percent of surplus is exposed to daily market fluctuations).
-However, downside risk protection typically translates into giving up capturing 100 percent of the upside, but the benefits of our long-term strategy outweigh the potential losses of opportunity costs.
+To give a simple-math hypothetical example: Consider an insurer that uses statutory accounting and practices prudent downside risk protection.
+If 50 percent of the insurer’s surplus is invested in stocks, and the stock market declines 40 percent, then the total surplus value should decline 20 percent.
+This is because only 50 percent of surplus is exposed to the 20 percent decline, while the balance is carried at cost and not impacted by daily market fluctuations.
+However, downside risk protection typically translates into giving up capturing 100 percent of the upside, but the benefits of a long-term strategy outweigh the potential losses of opportunity costs.

 A Diversified Portfolio

 We pursue a mix of active and passive strategies.
-We’re huge proponents of, and investors in, exchange-traded funds (ETFs) and the many benefits that they bring.
-As an insurance company, we’re very conservative with our overall investment program—we currently target about 80 percent in fixed income or similar strategies, and 20 percent in equity or equity-like investments.
+We are strong proponents of, and investors in, Exchange-Traded Funds (ETFs).
+As an insurance company, we are very conservative with our overall investment program—we have historically targeted about 75 percent in fixed income or similar strategies and 25 percent in equity or equity-like investments.

-We have a 3 percent allocation to alternatives, which includes our commitments to environmental, social, and governance (ESG) and diversified, equity, and inclusion (DEI) investments.
+We have a 5 percent target to less-liquid strategies including private equity, venture capital, opportunistic credit, and environmental, social, and governance (ESG) and diversified, equity, and inclusion (DEI) investments.

 Risk Management

-We determine how much risk, or equity exposure, we can take with our surplus.
-We run asset allocation scenarios each year, and take into consideration the overall enterprise risk of our company.
-We balance our underwriting risks with our investment risks—whereas, in a given year, if we’re not taking as much risk on the underwriting side, then we can afford to take a more aggressive posture with our investments.
-And that’s defined by how much equity exposure we can withstand.
+We determine how much risk, or equity/equity-like exposure, we can take with our surplus.
+We run strategic asset allocation scenarios that consider our overall enterprise risks.
+We balance our underwriting risks with our investment risks—in a given year, if we are not taking as much risk on the underwriting side, then we can consider being more aggressive with our investments.
+And that’s defined by how much downside risk we can withstand from equity market declines.
 The same holds true if the overall enterprise risks are reversed.

 Best Practices When Investing Insurance Assets